 The number of days you have to file an Answer starts the day after you were served.
-You have ten business days to file your Answer with the court.
-When counting the ten days you do not count Saturdays, Sundays, or legal holidays.
+You have five business days to file your Answer with the court.
+When counting the five days you do not count Saturdays, Sundays, or legal holidays.

-If you cannot afford the fee to file a written Answer, you can file with the Court a Statement of Inability to Pay.
+If you cannot afford the fee to file a written Answer, you can file with the court a Statement of Inability to Pay.
 This form requires you to say what your monthly income and expenses are, and asks the judge to let you file the Answer without paying the fee because your income is so low.
-You can ask the Clerk of Court for the form or download the Statement of Inability to Pay at the bottom of this article and file it with the Clerk of Court.
+You can ask the Clerk of Court for the form or download the Statement of Inability to Pay at the bottom of this article.
+You must file the completed form with the Clerk of Court.

 The Complaint is usually stapled behind the Summons.
 The Complaint will say:

-- Why the landlord is suing you, and
+- Why the landlord is suing to evict you; and

 - What the landlord is asking the court to do.